behu-kea/first-semester-java/lessons/week-03/4-thursday.md

 ## Handing in

 The project code should be added to a public github repo.
+Hand in

-Hand in the github link on Fronter!
+- The github link on Fronter!
+- The gif of the changing faces

 **Should be handed in before the 17/9**